TAXATION OF YOUR RETIREMENT IN PORTUGAL

 The rule of 183 days per year abroad is not enough to stop being a French tax resident!

-You have many questions about your expatriation project, talk to our tax specialists.
+If you have many questions about your expatriation plans, talk to our tax specialists.

 Taxation of your retirement in Portugal for non-residents

 The convention provides for an income tax exemption on your pension in Portugal provided that you are truly considered a tax resident there.
 This means that you will have no choice but to cut your tax ties with France.

 It is important to emphasize that the convention established with Portugal stipulates that one must be subject to tax in the host country to be a tax resident there.

 In concrete terms, this means that if you don't pay tax there, France could consider that you are still a French tax resident and tax you.

 At the present time, none of our customers knows how to requalify their expatriation to Portugal.
 However, as each expatriation is different in many respects (taxation, assets, family situation, etc.), we are confident that our customers will find the right solution.

 It might be a good idea to rent out your property (Booking or otherwise) in order to earn rental income, which will of course have to be declared when you file your tax return in Portugal.